BATAK!

 14/9

 I woke to the sound of the brushing noises of the sweepers.
 Had a lukewarm shower and shaved for the first time in a while.
-The nose trimmer had frozen up.
+My nose trimmer had frozen up.
 I went down and told the sweeper to be more quiet to no effect.
 A ferry rolled by.
 It was partially cloudy and moderately warm.

 More logistics.
 I had to move rooms, the luxury was full and the downstairs standard room was booked out so I would only have it for 2 days.
+They were fed up with me, so I returned to the deck to admire the view, but a scintillating Toba mystic mist had arisen from the lake.

 I headed out for a walk and was chased by groups of kids wanting to practice English on their Sunday school outing to greet the tourists.
+The Batak greeting is 'horas' which they shout at you and can be mistaken for horrors.
 After several celebrity photo shoots with them and inane conversations, I told them like a worn B grade Hollywood actor that enough was enough.
+I passed a beaten up convertible and tried to negotiate renting it tomorrow - I offered 150k but he was not going to budge from 250k.
+Maybe.
+I thought about trying to chase up some people and renting with them the beaten up convertible with terrorist written on it, but it was too late now.

-I guess if I had known what god was and in particular the Palm god of this computer who was beginning to behave as in Central America I would have changed myself long ago.
+I guess if I had known what god was and in particular the Palm god of this computer who was beginning to behave as in Central America, I would have changed myself long ago.
 I backed up my diary twice and started a new one and put a lot of effort into writing it so that it correlated with my photos and the Palm just decided to have a default and destroy the last 4 days of writing.
 It appears now I will have to make manual backup copies after each day.
 Tedious but due to this faulty system required.
 I am in Malaysia now and it is the West once again.
 As ugly as the West is and as rich and corrupt almost.
 The gentleness of Indonesia has been replaced and I am in a crap hotel guesthouse at a crap beach resort out of Penang.
 I am so furious at the destruction I can barely write.
 I got my guitar out at midnight and with 5 ringgits left played softly to the sounds of the waves about God being evil.
 Pure evil.

 But let me return to better times and Lake Toba.
 Well not better times because in truth everything here is hell and my time on this planet is an endurance of hell which I wait with such joy to end and see my compatriots rot in eternal hell.
 Just joking.
 However, one can distract oneself from this truth or just face it as it is.
 The distractions have worn very thin lately.
 And I am glad because I have had enough, enough of being a slave writing for you, to even amuse you, whoever you are reading this, I am contemptuous of you, because you are most likely more evil than myself and trapped in hell like me, so do us all favour and release me and let me be who I am meant to be.
 And this time get it right rather than just deleting a section of diary that is most likely just going to perpetuate misery by having me sitting longer at this keyboard rewriting the pain of life.
+If you are cruel or cynical enough you will read on.

 So here goes - back to the 14th.